marnovandermaas/idleLands-automation/README.md

 - Auto pet ability usage (request from `Anten`)
 - Implement auto by pots, code provided by `Sarimash`
 - Implement reroll quests, code provided by `Sarimash`
-- Other automations gamble? leave party? free roll?
+- Other automations gamble? leave party?
 - You have an idea/suggestion, please ask away